is now available! Read about the new features and fixes from November.

 Color Themes

-Color themes let you modify the colors in Visual Studio Code's user interface to suit your preferences and work environment.
+Color themes enable you to modify the colors in the Visual Studio Code user interface to match your preferences and work environment.
+A Color Theme affects both the VS Code user interface elements and the editor highlighting colors.

 Preview themes from the Command Palette

-3. Use the cursor keys to preview the colors of the theme.
+2. Use the Up and Down keys to navigate through the list and preview the colors of the theme.

 The active color theme is stored in your user settings (keyboard shortcut ⌘, (Windows, Linux Ctrl+,)).